 Distribution of Information.
 It is essential that every member of the City Council have the same information from which to form decisions and actions.
-Any information distributed to one Councilmember shall also be distributed to all Councilmembers.
-Voluminous documents such as from the League of California Cities or ABAG may be referenced by a memo from the City Clerk and made available upon request.
-The documents will be kept in a centralized location in the City Clerk's office.
+Any information provided to one Councilmember either in writing and/or verbally to one Councilmember shall also be provided to all Councilmembers.
+Voluminous documents may be kept in a centralized location in the City Clerk's office and made available upon request.